-A handshake across the Niger
+A Handshake Across The Niger

-By Femi Adesina On December 5, 2017, three wise men came from the East.
+On December 5, 2017, three wise men came from the East.
 They had come to see me at the State House, Abuja.
 Who were they, and what message did they bear?
+Surely, not gold, frankincense and myrrh.
+Those are gifts for Divinity.
+The three men were Igwe Cyprian Madu Nevobasi, Igwe Omeluenyi of Aguneese, Ezeani […]

+The post A Handshake Across The Niger appeared first on Leadership Nigeria Newspapers.

 Do you have something awesome to share with the world?
 Click here to share